 When is the best time to go to Cagliari, Sardinia?
 Check the month by month climate charts below for the answer that best fits your dream vacation in the island they call Ichnusa.

-Cagliari is the capital of Sardinia and its largest city.
+Cagliari, in the south, is the capital of Sardinia and its largest city.
 All around are beaches and fascinating archaeological sites.
 The calendar of festivals spreads over the year as temperatures are moderate, even in early spring and late fall.

 As you can see from the historic temperature charts, Cagliari has pleasant high temperatures pretty much all year around, although July and August can get quite warm.
 The precipitation chart shows the typical Mediterranean climate, with little rain in the summer and a winter rainy season.

 The temperate climate means that spring carnival festivals are held in generally good weather.

 Cagliari, having both an airport and a ferry port, makes it an ideal starting point for visiting Sardinia.

 Calgiari hosts a major museum of the archaeological finds from the island.
 The indigenous culture that built the unique nuraghi that dot the island make for a very interesting study in isolated cultures and the material artifacts they've produced.

 The Fish Market in Cagliari is one of my favorite sites to visit, and possibly the single best reason to rent an apartment for seafood lovers.
 It rivals many municipal aquariums in the variety of things you'll see that are fresh out of the Mediterranean.
 See our Cagliari Fish Market video.